How to Defend Against a Judgment

-A domesticated foreign judgment is enforced as a Florida judgment pursuant to Florida’s laws and rules.
+A domesticated foreign judgment is enforced as a Florida judgment pursuant to Florida’s debt collection laws and rules.
 The creditor can enforce the domesticated Florida judgment for up to twenty years.
 The twenty year time limit runs from the date the judgment was issued by the foreign state’s court, not from the date of Florida domestication.

 Execution and Levy

+Debt collection defense often involves dealing with an execution and levy.
 Execution is a collection remedy used to obtain a debtor’s tangible personal and real property.
 Execution and levy are used to seize real estate, stock in corporations, and the debtor’s personal effects.
 Assets frequently subject to execution include the debtor’s automobiles, stock in private companies, and valuable home possessions.
 The creditor can execute against the debtor’s property in possession of a third party.